FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 When the giant head appears, Rick recognizes it as a member of an alien race called Cromulons who recruit unwilling planets into their musical reality show.
 The winner of the show will be called "Planet Music" while the losing planets will be vaporized.

-It's demand to "Show me what you got" requires a performance of a musical number.
+Its demand to "Show me what you got" requires a performance of a musical number.
 Unfortunately, Earth's major musical acts were killed in an earthquake generated by the head's appearance that destroyed the Grammy awards, so Rick performs an original number called "Get Schwifty."
 Despite its nonsensical and profane lyrics, the song actually meets with the Cromulon's approval.

 In the B-plot, the people of Morty's community gather in a church for safety when the giant head appears and triggers natural disasters.

 The principal of Morty's school decides that the giant head might be the true god and loudly prays to it.
-By coincidence, the natural disaster stop at this point, as Rick has just finished his number elsewhere, unbeknownst to the townspeople.
+By coincidence, the natural disasters stop at this point, as Rick has just finished his number elsewhere, unbeknownst to the townspeople.

 The principal takes this as a validation of his belief and starts a new religion called "Headism" that enjoys brief popularity.
 At the end of the episode, the townspeople come to the embarrassing realization that everything that has just happened was part of a reality music show and that their actions to placate the heads have had no effect on anything the Cromulons have done.
 The song "Get Schwifty" was previously used in a promotional video game featuring characters from the show.
 The show creators liked it so much that they decided to write an episode around it that would parody music competitions like "American Idol."